treeverse/lakeFS/docs/reference/object-model.md

 _Underlying storage_ is the area on some other object store that lakeFS uses to store object contents and some of its metadata.
 We sometimes refer to underlying storage as _physical_.
 The path used to store the contents of an object is then termed a _physical path_.
-The object itself in the underlying storage is never modified, except to remove it entirely during some cleanups.
+The object itself on underlying storage is never modified, except to remove it entirely during some cleanups.

 When creating a lakeFS repository, you assign it with a _storage namespace_.
 The repository's